-The LM2575 is available in two packages, a 5-pin TO-220(T, TV) and a 5-pin surface mount D2PAK(D2T).
-There are many applications that require no heatsink to keep the LM2575 junction temperature within the allowed operating range.
-The TO-220 package can be used without a heatsink for ambient temperatures up to approximately 50°C (depending on the output voltage and load current).
-Higher ambient temperatures require some heatsinking, either to the printed circuit (PC) board or an external heatsink.
+The LM2576 is available in two packages, a 5-pin TO-220(T, TV) and a 5-pin surface mount D2PAK(D2T).
+Although the TO-220(T) package needs a heatsink under most conditions, there are some applications that require no heatsink to keep the LM2576 junction temperature within the allowed operating range.
+Higher ambient temperatures require some heat sinking, either to the printed circuit (PC) board or an external heatsink.